mtlynch/mtlynch.io/_posts/2018-08-27-shipping-too-late.md

 Part of this was just laziness.
 I didn't want to maintain two versions of the same thing.
 Partly this was out of laziness/pickiness because that's a boring thing to do.
 Partly, this was out of for stability.
 If I'm running a deprecated version alongside a current version, it increases complexity and increases the chances for me to make a mistake that messes something up.

-# If you give a mouse a cookie

-I have the API, but I should have an HTML frontend that makes it easier to use But if I have an HTML frontend, I really need a website around it to explain what it is And if I have a website, I need to roll my own rate-limiting mechanism to prevent users from using the demo version for production purposes
-And then I need to figure out how to make the website responsive And then I need to figure out how to make a navbar in Angular, because that's surprisingly hard

-By the time I got everything done, it was a month later.
-Looking back at what I would have had if I just started with RapidAPI's tools, I should have done that.
-It's not as good, but it's also not worth a month of development effort and an extra month of delay.

-I didn't like the fact that other APIs required you to submit a credit card to even see how well the API worked.
-I wanted users to have a low-friction way to test out my API.

-It's hard to say whether the frictionless trial eve helps.
-It is good to give users an opportunity to see how it works instantly, but there's also value in getting.

-# Yes is meaningless but no is not

-# The virtue of writing
+# How writing broke the spell

-What finally broke my spell was writing about the project on Indie Hackers.
-I was writing a monthly update and trying to justify why I hadn't launched yet, and I realized I really couldn't justify it.
-It was clear that I should just stop polishing the website and focus on launching ASAP.
+What finally broke my spell was writing about the project on Indie Hackers, a forum for founders bootstrapped software startups.
+I used to write monthly updates about my projects, but I'd fallen out of the habit.
+I decided to write a summary of my progress on Zestful and I realized .

+Part of the benefit of writing, especially on the Internet where people can be eager to find fault, is that it forces you to provide justification and explanations for what you say.
+When I wrote this update explaining why I hadn't yet launched, I realized that I couldn't provide reasonable justifications for it.
+I was trying to pre-answer the obvious question, "Why haven't you launched yet?" and I realized that I couldn't.
+All signs were telling me it was time to launch, but until I sat down to write out my thinking, I never had to confront it.

+I ended the update by saying that I would launch ASAP.
 At the time I made the decision, I still felt like it would take me a few days to launch.
 But once I started working toward shipping ASAP, I realized how many tasks in my head weren't actually critical for launch.
 From the time of my writing it to launching was only a day.

+It turned out that when I defined my goal as "ship ASAP" a lot of tasks that seemed necessary then fell away.

+# I'm not scared of rejection, just of people saying no

+While I was in my six months of limbo between being "done" and being "launched," a friend asked me if I was perhaps finding excuses to delay the launch because subconsciously I feared rejection.
+The thought had occurred to me, but I wrote it off.
+I worked for six months as a salesman, where I heard "no" 50 times per day.
+I became numb to it, so why would I fear it now?

+When I sat down to write my first cold email to a potential customer, I realized I *was* scared.
+It wasn't at all like when I was a salesman.
+I was selling my own product rather than something I was hired by someone else to sell.
+I wasn't afraid of hearing "no," but I was afraid of the customer thinking, "Is that the best you can do?"
+Because I want to say, "If you think the website looks stupid, it's just because it's a prototype and it will look better once you give me money and justify the product's existence!"
+But that's not something I imagine customers are excited to read.

+# When should I have launched?

+Looking back, I think I should have launched once I had a working MVP.
+My website is nice in that it offers a low-friction way for users to test out the functionality, but RapidAPI already kind of has that functionality.
+With RapidAPI, customers have to enter a credit card to even test out my service, but it's possible that's actually a positive.
+It filters out people who had no interest in ever paying for the service.

 # Lessons learned

 One of the biggest lessons was apparently that I can't learn from other people's mistakes.
 According to this, you'll read these and think you're learning something, but you'll make the same mistakes.
-So try to act surprised.
+So when you make the same mistakes, try to act surprised.

-* Talk to potential customers before building.
-Take "yes" with a grain of salt, but take "no" seriously.
-* Explicitly define the MVP up front and
+* When you define the MVP, include everything you'll need to get to the point of asking for customers to pay
+* Blogging about a product is not the same as cold approaching potential customers.
+The former is useful, but the latter is necessary.
 * Re-evaluate your strategy.
 Write down what you did and what you'll do next.
 Show it to someone who is willing to challenge your assumptions and conclusions.